DFHack/dfhack/docs/Compile.rst

 * ``C:\Program Files (x86)\MSBuild\14.0\Bin``

+Note that this process may install only the ``v140`` toolchain, not the ``v140_xp`` toolchain that is normally used to compile build releases of DFHack.
+Due to a bug in the Microsoft-provided libraries used with the ``v140_xp`` toolchain that Microsoft has never fixed, DFHack (and probably also Dwarf Fortress itself) doesn't run reliably on 64-bit XP.
+Investigations have so far suggested that ``v140`` and ``v140_xp`` are ABI-compatible.
+As such, there should be no harm in using ``v140`` instead of ``v140_xp`` as the build toolchain, at least on 64-bit platforms.
+However, it is our policy to use ``v140_xp`` for release builds for both 32-bit and 64-bit Windows, since 32-bit releases of Dwarf Fortress work on XP and ``v140_xp`` is required for compatibility with XP.

+The ``v141`` toolchain, in Visual Studio 2017, has been empirically documented to be incompatible with released versions of Dwarf Fortress and cannot be used to make usable builds of DFHack.

 Option 2: IDE + Build Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Click Visual Studio 2022_ or 2019_ to download an installer wizard that will prompt you